tradingeconomics/notebooks/README.md

 ## Support

-Do you have any suggestion?
+Do you have any suggestions?
 Please let us know

 https://tradingeconomics.com/contact.aspx?subject=notebooks